allocatordev/tabula-java/README.md

 ===========

 `tabula-java` is a library for extracting tables from PDF files — it is the table extraction engine that powers [Tabula](http://tabula.technology/) ([repo](http://github.com/tabulapdf/tabula)).
 You can use `tabula-java` as a command-line tool to programmatically extract tables from PDFs.
+Run with 'listen' as the only argument to run this as a local server.
+Run `java -jar jar_file listen --help` for details on the server.

 © 2014-2020 Manuel Aristarán.
 Available under MIT License.
 See [`LICENSE`](LICENSE).